Xynes-Studio/lumia-ds/packages/editor/README.md

 ### Block Registry

 The editor includes a block registry system to manage different block types (e.g., paragraph, heading, image, video).
+This is the single source of truth for block metadata.

 #### `BlockType`